meri-imperiumi/dashboard/README.md

 * Install the other dependencies from `requirements.pip`
 * Set up fonts and splash screen you want to use to the `assets` folder
 * Edit `config.py` to your liking
-* Modify 'disply.py' and select the correct display.
+* Modify 'display.py' and select the correct display.
-* Copy the systemd unit file to `/lib/systemd/system` and start it
+* Copy the systemd unit file to `/lib/systemd/system`.
+Verify/update filepaths to the program.
+Start it

 ## TODO